 We started out with cocktails.
 Chris ordered the Aged Negroni (gin, Campari, sweet vermouth) and I ordered the Fabio Venetian Spritzer (Aperol, prosecco, yuzu).
 Both drinks were spectacular.
 I found mine to be particularly refreshing.

 For entrees, we ordered the squid ink linguine with lobster and the pappardelle noodles with lamb ragu.
 These were the two dishes we wanted to try most, of course with the realization that we’d be sharing a little bit.

 Since it was my birthday, we finished our meal by sharing a piece of cake: chocolate piemontese cake.
-After all, you have to have some cake on your birthday!
-We skipped the espresso because it was $6.
-It would have been nice to finish that meal with a nice Italian espresso, but similarly to the wine, I am not about to order a $6 espresso shot.
+After all, you have to have some cake on your birthday.
+The cake was rich in chocolate flavor with a smooth and thick ganache.
+My favorite part was definitely the hazelnut crunch in the bottom layer.
+I haven’t had chocolate cake that good in a long time.

 I don’t have anything negative to say about the food.
 The only complaint we both had was regarding the service.
 It felt incredibly rushed, and that pace didn’t fit in with the theme of the restaurant.
 For a restaurant making handmade Italian pastas, it would have been nice to experience a bit of the pacing of Italy and have been able to take our time and enjoy the experience more.
 Everything happened so quickly that it was almost overwhelming.
 It felt like a sprint instead of a gentle jog.
 That did detract from our dining experience.
 Other than that, I really enjoyed the meal and would consider going back.

 *This post reflects my honest views.
 I did not receive any compensation or other incentives to post this review.

 LikeLiked by 1 person